TalkTools

 Why Bite Blocks Jaw Height Matters for Speech Sounds

-In Oral Placement Therapy, jaw stability is the foundation upon which precise tongue and lip movements are built.
-Specifically, each speech sound requires the jaw to be graded to a specific height.
-In other words, it is not simply a matter of "open" or "closed."
-Rather, the jaw must reach a precise position to allow the tongue and lips to achieve their target placements efficiently and consistently.
+Jaw stability underlies precise tongue and lip movement in Oral Placement Therapy.
+Each speech sound requires the jaw to be graded to a specific height, not simply held "open" or "closed."
+The jaw has to reach that precise position before the tongue and lips can hit their own target placements efficiently and consistently.

-Indeed, this is precisely where bite blocks prove their clinical value.
-By pairing a bite block with a target speech sound during practice, the client receives proprioceptive feedback that teaches the jaw exactly where it needs to be.
-Moreover, this feedback is consistent and repeatable, which accelerates motor learning across sessions.
-As a result, this approach builds the jaw-grading skill needed for automatic, accurate articulation.
+Bite blocks earn their clinical value here.
+Pairing one with a target speech sound during practice gives the client proprioceptive feedback that teaches the jaw exactly where it needs to be.
+That feedback stays consistent and repeatable from rep to rep, which is what accelerates motor learning and builds the jaw-grading skill needed for automatic, accurate articulation.

-For a broader overview of how bite blocks and bite tubes work together for jaw stability, see the Bite Tubes 101 guide.
-Furthermore, for ASHA’s clinical framework on speech sound disorders, visit their Articulation & Phonology Practice Portal.
+For a broader overview of how these tools and bite tubes work together for jaw stability, see the Bite Tubes 101 guide.
+For ASHA’s clinical framework on speech sound disorders, visit their Articulation & Phonology Practice Portal.

 3-Part Treatment Plan for OPT™

-Monica Purdy’s course where she teaches the complete Bite Block Hierarchy — including exactly which sounds pair with which jaw height, how to build jaw-lip-tongue dissociation, and how to sequence OPT goals for speech and feeding.
+Monica Purdy’s course covering the complete jaw-grading hierarchy: which sounds pair with which jaw height, how to build jaw-lip-tongue dissociation, and how to sequence OPT goals for speech and feeding.

 Frequently Asked Questions